th3w1zard1/PyKotor/wiki/reverse_engineering_findings.md

 };
 ```

-**GFF Creation Process (from CreateGFFFile):**
+**GFF Creation Process (from CreateGFFFile at 0x00411260):**
-1. Takes file type string and version string parameters
+1. Takes file type string parameter (param_3)
+2. Uses hardcoded global GFFVersion variable (0x0073e2c8) containing "V3.2" for version
-2. Writes 4-byte file type (little-endian) to header
+3. Writes 4-byte file type (little-endian) to header using param_3 bytes
-3. Writes 4-byte version (little-endian) to header
+4. Writes hardcoded 4-byte version "V3.2" (little-endian) to header from global variable
-4. Creates root struct with `AddStruct(0xffffffff)`
+5. Creates root struct with `AddStruct(this, 0xffffffff)`
-5. Initializes all data structures for writing
+6. Initializes all data structures for writing

 **GFF Version Support:**
-The engine's `CreateGFFFile` function accepts version strings dynamically, suggesting native support for multiple GFF versions beyond V3.2.
-The function stores version strings directly in the file header without validation, indicating the engine can handle V3.3, V4.0, and V4.1 as mentioned in xoreos-tools documentation.
+The engine's `CreateGFFFile` function is hardcoded to only create V3.2 GFF files.
+It does not accept version parameters - instead uses a global GFFVersion variable containing "V3.2".
+The xoreos-tools support for V3.3, V4.0, and V4.1 suggests these formats may be supported for reading but not writing by the original engine.

 **Key Functions:**
 - `CResRef::CopyToString()`: Converts ResRef to string